Butterfly Biodata:

 Closer looks at groups of eggs of the Plain Plushblue.

 It takes 2-3 days for the egg to hatch.
 The newly hatched is pale yellowish in body color and has a length of about 1.5mm.
-It has a rather flattened woodlouse appearance with a large semicircular prothorax, a yellowish brown head and
+It has a rather flattened woodlouse appearance with a large semicircular prothorax, a yellowish brown head and long dorso-lateral and lateral setae.
+There are also a fair number of very short setae on the body surface.

 Two views of a newly hatched caterpillar, length: 1.5mm.

+The 1st instar caterpillar feeds by skimming the surface of a young leaf, but later instars are able to consume the lamina in whole.
 Larval stages of the Plain Plushblue are gregarious and a few caterpillars have been observed in the field sharing a feeding site with no animosity towards each other.
 As the 1st instar caterpillar grows, its body color becomes more yellowish green.
 Pinky red patches also appear on the front portion of the prothorax and the posterior abdominal segments.
 After 2-3 days of growth, and reaching a length of about 2.5mm, the caterpillar moults to the next instar.

 Two views of a 1st instar caterpillar, length: 2mm.